JoshuaJFHolloway/LocalizR/README.md

 I was already aware of how to use Jest and Enzyme to guide our code.
 Due to this, I probably overlooked the importance of my existing experience and was too ambitious in setting out what I wanted from our MVP.
 Hence, on reflection I would have vocalised to the team that we should scale our app back a bit and have our MVP include less functionality.
 ReactJS is infamous for a steep learning curve and
-I think that we as a group didnt respect that.
+I think that I should have vocalised this a bit more.

 2. Fully test-drive post MVP features